supabase/supabase-flutter/README.md

 final supabase = Supabase.instance.client;
 ```

-> `authCallbackUrlHostname` is optional.
-It will be used to filter Supabase authentication redirect deeplink.
-You need to provide this param if you use deeplink for other features on the app.

 > `debug` is optional.
 It's enabled by default if you're running the app in debug mode (`flutter run --debug`).

 ## Usage example